top of page

 Grooming equipment - Slicker brush, bristle brush, nail file and flea combs.
 This particular kit contains nail clippers which are also contained in the first aid kit, however it doesn't harm to have 2 pairs, one for at home and one for when you're travelling.
 You can of course buy the individual pieces separately as well if you didn't want to double up.
 Grooming wipes - For ears, eyes and body and for when pup makes a mess (which they will do!), particularly when travelling.
 Never ever use Furminator brushes as these can damage a Shepherd Dog’s coat, the effect is akin to shaving them (something you should never do with a double coated breed).

-Collar, ID tag and lead (upgrade these as your puppy grows).
 Never put your dog's call name on their ID tag as this can be used by thieves should your dog ever be stolen.
 Only ever use your surname, house number, street, postcode and phone number.
-Collars should ideally have strong metal fastenings as well as reflective strips to help you see your dog at night, ID tags should not dangle, as this is very annoying for a dog and their sensitive hearing and it is also a safety risk (they can easily get caught or trapped on something).
+ID tags should not dangle, as this is very annoying for a dog and their sensitive hearing and it is also a safety risk (they can easily get caught or trapped on something).

 Enzymatic cleaner - Standard cleaners will not cut it when it comes to dog mess, in fact some will make the problem worse and encourage repeat marking.
 Ensure you have an enzymatic cleaner on hand for the perfect clean up.